-The ATG model is also shown to be able to handle uncertainties in stochastic environments in previous work [19].
-Through fine-grained transitions, we show that errors can be detected early by comparing observations with the predicted action outcomes.
-Transition probabilities are added to action edges in an ATG for actions that may result in random observations and errors can be handled accordingly.
+The ATG model is also shown to be able to handle uncertainties in stochastic environments in previous work [33].
+Through fine-grained transitions, we show that errors can be detected early by comparing observation with the predicted action outcome.
+Transition probabilities is added to action edges in an ATG for actions that may result in random observations and errors can be handled accordingly.
 Surprising events that are not modeled in the memory are also handled by resetting the belief among aspects to the prior distribution; the robot would then re-examine the situation and identify possible solutions.
-We show that this approach results in more efficient actions and more robust results on a task that requires the robot to manipulate a box until it sees certain faces.
+We show that this approach results in more efficient actions and more robust results on a task that requires the robot to manipulate a box till it sees certain faces.

-In [18], we introduced an ATG that considers a continuous observation space.
-Aspects are redefined as the set of observations within $\epsilon$ difference of a stored observation and the region of attraction is the set of observations that a closedloop controller can converge to an aspect.
-Based on the funnel metaphor for closed-loop controllers introduced by Burridge [2], we introduce the slide metaphor for open-loop controllers that are used to represent action edges in an ATG model.
+In [34], an ATG that considers a continuous observation space is introduced.
+Aspects are redefined as the set of observations within ε difference of a stored observation and the region of attraction is the set of observations that a closed-loop controller can converge to an aspect.
+Based on the funnel metaphor for closed-loop controllers introduced by Burridge [35], we introduce the slide metaphor for openloop controllers that are used to represent action edges in an ATG model.
 A funnel may converge from a large set of robot states to a smaller subset, while a slide may end up in many different states due to noise.
-However, if a funnel-slide-funnel structure is constructed carefully such that the end of the slide is within the mouth of a funnel, we can guarantee a sequence of actions to succeed even when open-loop actions are included.
-Figure 3 shows the funnel-slide-funnel structure metaphor.
+However, if a funnel-slidefunnel structure is constructed carefully such that the end of the slide is within the mouth of a funnel, we can guarantee a sequence of actions to succeed even when open-loop actions are included.
+Figure 4 shows the funnel-slide-funnel structure metaphor.
 This structure is tested on a tool grasping task where visual servoing is used to represent the funnel.
 We show that this structure reduces error significantly.